-Ag Alumni: The Agriculture Alumni Chapter will award one \$300 scholarship annually to a declared agriculture major having completed 24 hours by the end of the current semester with a GPA of 2.75 or better.

-Ag Club Scholarships: The Ag Club offers a scholarship each semester to a student in the agriculture department who shows financial need and academic excellence.
-Additional information may be obtained through the Agriculture Department, ET 203.

-Alan J. Cabiness Memorial Agriculture Scholarship: The Alan J. Cabiness memorial was established to help an entering freshman student who had achieved at a 'C' grade average while in high school.
+- AG ALUMNI: The Agriculture Alumni Chapter will award one \$300 scholarship annually to a declared agriculture major having completed 24 hours by the end of the current semester and having or who has a GPA of 2.75 or better.
+(Apply AG Dept) - AG CLUB SCHOLARSHIPS: The Ag Club offers a scholarship each semester to a student in the agriculture department who shows financial need and academic excellence.
+(Apply AG Dept) - ALAN J. CABINESS MEMORIAL AGRICULTURE SCHOLARSHIP: The Alan J. Cabiness memorial was established to help an entering freshman student who had achieved at a 'C' grade average while in high school.
 The student must carry at least 6 hours of agriculture each semester and achieve a 2.4 GPA.
 The scholarship may cover total cost of tuition for two semesters.

-Herbert E. Owens Scholarship: This scholarship was established for incoming freshmen who plan to major in agriculture and have achieved at least a 'C' average while in high school.
-The award will equal one half of in-state tuition.
+(Apply AG Dept) - HERBERT E. OWENS SCHOLARSHIP: This scholarship was established for incoming freshmen who plan to major in agriculture and have achieved at least a 'C' average while in high school.
+The award will equal one-half in-state tuition.
 A 2.0 GPA must be achieved to retain the scholarship second semester.
+(Apply AG Dept) - REX C. DeSHON AGRICULTURE SCHOLARSHIP: This scholarship has been established to help a needy student majoring in agriculture.
+(Apply - OFA) - FOR STUDENTS IN THE AGRICULTURE PROGRAM: Several other scholarships are available each year for students in the agriculture department who show financial need and academic excellence.
+(Apply AG Dept)

-Army ROTC Scholarship: One-, two-, three-, and four-year scholarships are awarded each year to selected students who are enrolled or will enroll in the Army ROTC Program.
+ARMY / MWSC ALLOCATION PROGRAM SCHOLARSHIPS: Two and three-year scholarships are available each year to selected students who are enrolled or will enroll in the Army ROTC Program.
 The scholarships provide payment of all tuition, fees, textbooks, and a monthly tax-free stipend of \$100 for the duration of the scholarship, not to exceed ten months for each year of the scholarship.
+(Apply - Military Science Dept)

-ROTC Subsistence: Students enrolled in the junior and senior military science courses automatically receive a tax-free stipend of \$100 per month for the duration of each school year, not to exceed ten months per year.
+ROTC SUBSISTENCE: Students enrolled in the junior and senior military science courses automatically receive a tax-free stipend of \$100 per month for the duration of each school year, not to exceed ten months per year.
+(Apply - Military Science Dept)

-Athletic Scholarships: The governing board has agreed to give a number of athletic scholarships to students who plan to participate in athletics.
+ATHLETIC SCHOLARSHIPS: The College offers a number of athletic scholarships to students who plan to participate in athletics.
 These athletic scholarships are awarded at the recommendation of the director of athletics and with the approval of the Scholarship Committee.
 The scholarship is a stipend of all or part of fees incurred.
+(Apply - Athletics Office)

-E.R.
-(Gene) Berger Memorial Scholarship: Interest from this memorial fund will be awarded to an individual participating in baseball.
-Selection shall be made by the baseball coach.

-Chris Faros Scholarship: A \$200 scholarship will be awarded to a senior football player at the beginning of his last academic year.
-The recipient must be the senior who has the most excellent performance, academically and athletically for Missouri Western State College, based upon the following considerations:

-- · Cumulative grade point average - · Athletic performance per potential - Qualities desire, dedication, leadership, commitment, humility, personal discipline, industry, character and courage. - · Professional promise in their interest field

-McDonald's Scholarship: Two \$500 scholarships will be awarded to entering freshmen athletes, one male and one female, from this region.
-The recipient must have ranked in the upper third of their graduating class.
+- E.R.
+(GENE) BERGER MEMORIAL SCHOLARSHIP: Interest from this memorial fund will be available to an individual participating in baseball.
+(Apply - Baseball Coach) - CHRIS FAROS SCHOLARSHIP: A \$200 scholarship will be awarded to a senior football player at the beginning of their last academic year.
+The recipient must be the senior who has the most excellent performance, academically and athletically for Missouri Western State College, based upon the following considerations: - O Cumulative grade point average - O Athletic performance per potential - Qualities -- desire, dedication, leadership, commitment, humility, personal discipline, industry, character & courage. - O Professional promise in their interest field - McDONALD SCHOLARSHIPS: Two \$500 scholarships will be available to entering freshmen athletes, one male and one female, from this region.
+The recipient must have ranked in the upper third of his/her graduating class.
+(Apply - Athletics Office)

-BIOLOGY '
+BIOLOGY .